-Cyclobenzaprine has by far the most research and efficacy data supporting it’s use, so it makes up the largest fraction of the prescriptions written for skeletal-muscle pain related health issues in the US.
+Cyclobenzaprine has by far the most research and efficacy data, so it makes up the largest fraction of the prescriptions written for skeletal-muscle pain related health issues in the US.

 Not to mention, the potential for abuse is lower than drugs like Carisoprodol (sold under the brand name Soma).